norfolkpine/reggie-frontend/docs/sentry-setup.md

 3. **Performance data missing:**
    - Verify performance monitoring is enabled
    - Check that transactions are being created and finished properly

+4. **External errors appearing in Sentry:**
+   - Check that the `beforeSend` filter in `instrumentation-client.ts` is working correctly
+   - Verify that error stack traces contain your application's origin or paths
+   - Look for console logs indicating filtered errors
+   - If legitimate app errors are being filtered, check that stack traces include app paths

 ### Testing Sentry Integration
 1. Visit `/sentry-example-page` in your application